Nation's Library: Periodicals Hall

-The Periodicals Hall has a collection of 1,550 magazines and newspapers and offers access to 90-day archive of 7,000 dailies and magazines from 120 countries in 60 languages in full page on touchscreen monitors that also features catalog search.
+The Periodicals Hall has a collection of 1,550 magazines and newspapers and offers access to a 90-day archive of 7,000 dailies and magazines from 120 countries in 60 languages in full page on touchscreen monitors that also features catalog search.

 Reading Rooms

 The Reading Rooms have a collection of 300,000 books and 32 group study rooms and 8 lounges.

 Conference Hall

 The Conference Hall, with its four simultaneous interpretation cabins, is designed to host international conferences and meetings.

 Online, electronic and digital resources

-The Presidential Library offers access to:
+The Nation's Library offers access to: